Salle Gaveau

 The Salle Gaveau (/fr/), named after the French piano maker Gaveau, is a classical concert hall in Paris, located at 45-47 rue La Boétie, in the 8th arrondissement of Paris.
 It is particularly intended for chamber music.

 Construction

 The plans for the hall were drawn up by Jacques Hermant in 1905, the year the land was acquired.
 The construction of the Gaveau building took place from 1906 to 1907.
 The vocation of this hall was chamber music from the beginning, and its seating capacity was a thousand, just as it is today.
-The hall was home to a large organ built in 1900 by the Cavaillé-Coll|Mutin-Cavaillé-Coll firm.
+The hall was home to a large organ built in 1900 by the Cavaillé-Coll firm.
 This instrument with 39 stops (8 on the positif expressif, 10 on the récit expressif, 12 on the grand-orgue organ and 7 on the pedal) was subsequently installed in 1957 in the commune of Saint-Saëns in Normandy.
 The hall is a concert venue renowned for its exceptional acoustics.